Wasps RFC: Ownership

-Irish businessman Derek Richardson became principal shareholder of Wasps group in April 2013, taking the group from the brink of insolvency to administration in October 2022 with over £100m of debt.
+Irish businessman Derek Richardson became principal shareholder of Wasps group in April 2013, taking the group from the brink of insolvency.
+He remained principal shareholder right up until the club was in administration in October 2022 with over £100m of debt.

 Kit

 On 29 April 2021, Wasps announced a new multi-year deal with Danish sportswear manufacturer Hummel to become 'technical and retail partner'.
 The contract, commencing the 2021–22 season, would see Wasps become the first British domestic rugby union team to use the company.

 Previous manufacturers include Canterbury and Kukri.
 The first away kit produced by Kukri in 2012 (a hooped blue away shirt) was a change from the white or black and gold hoops traditionally used as a tie in with the clubs chosen charity MIND in a combined effort to help raise the awareness of mental health issues in sport.

-Current kit

-The kit is supplied by Under Armour.
-On the front of the shirt, Vodafone appear at the centre and the top left while Dell EMC appears on the top of their collars.
-On the back of the shirt, DS Smith appear at the top while Dell EMC appear on top of the squad number.
-Hottinger Group appear on the top of the right arm.
-Land Rover appear on the bottom right on the back of their shorts.